LEADING LIGHTS, Catherine Widgery, 2017

 SERVICES PROVIDED: Design coordination, Budget management, Engineering coordination and oversight, Fabricator bid process, Fabrication oversight, Lighting Design development, Shipping, Installation services, Scheduling, Project close-out.

+Text from Catherine Widgery: widgery.com.
 Photography by Eve Chayes Lyman and John Grant.
-Images and text from Catherine Widgery: widgery.com.